-There is much to suggest that the church in the west, at least, is living in a post Christian generation.
+There is much to suggest that the church in the west is living in a post Christian generation.
 Evangelism has fallen on hard times, and ironically it seems that seminars to help people learn how to share their faith are doing no better.
-And yet our denominations, although aware of their continued decrease in numbers, seem largely unmotivated to address the issue.
+And yet our denominations, although aware of their continued decrease in numbers, seem largely unmotivated to address the real issue.

 If ever there was a time to get back to basics, then surely it is now and I would like to suggest that the following 10 keys will give you a platform on which to build a fruitful church that will reach lost people.
 These 10 keys will help you to take evangelism in your church from being an optional extra to an important priority.

-Let’s remember that Jesus said, “You shall be my witnesses” (Acts 1:8) and Paul stressed that “We are therefore Christ’s ambassadors as though God were making His appeal through US”.
-(2 Corinthians 5:20) Of themselves, our best programs, our best technology, our best music and our best coffee do not reach people.
+Jesus said, “YOU shall be MY witnesses” (Acts 1:8) and Paul stressed, “And how can they believe in Him if they have never heard about Him?
+And how can they hear about Him unless someone tells them?”
+(Romans 10:14) Of themselves, our best programs, our best technology, our best music and our best coffee do not reach people.
 Only people reach people.
 All of these resources are servants for us to use, but they are only as good as the people who use them.
 Because with these resources it is not what we do, it is what we do with what we do.
 It is true that some have the gift of evangelism, but we are all called to be witnesses.
-It may sound obvious, but it needs to be said first and foremost that people reach people; evangelism is a priority for each one of us.
+It may sound obvious, but it needs to be said first and foremost that PEOPLE REACH PEOPLE; evangelism is a priority for each one of us.
 It is useless for us to proceed without accepting this foundational key.

 Experience has revealed that there are particular people who have shown themselves to be more fruitful in reaching people with the good news of Jesus.
 Consequently, it would make sense that we identify these people, train them and release them to give priority time to a ministry of evangelism.
 We need to put them in the front lines of the church where they are more likely to connect with unchurched people.
 Included in this list of people are those with a particular gift of evangelism, those who are new Christians (they are the ones that still have a large number of non-Christian friends) and those who have been radically converted.